 |Hyaluronic Acid 100 mg|

 As can be seen, the only difference between these supplements is that Arthro7 Sport contains 100 mg of hyaluronic acid.
-This is a compound we make and its also found in some arthritis supplements.
+This is a compound we make and it's also found in some arthritis and anti-wrinkle products.

 What Is Arthro7 Cream?

 Arthro7 Fast Acting Cream has different ingredients than the capsules.
-As is shown on the products website, the active ingredients in Arthro7 cream are:
+The active ingredients in the cream are:

 - Capsicum (0.6%)